Amin7410/Amin7410/README.md

 I'm not proficient in every tool or programming language, but I'm always willing to learn and flexibly integrate new technologies to solve problems.

-I have an open and adaptable mindset and feel comfortable working across different environments and approaches.
+I have an open, adaptable mindset and feel comfortable working across different environments, approaches.

 I have a strong passion for science in general and technology in particular, and I’m especially interested in forward-looking ideas with long-term technological potential.